gsm1011/hadoop.admin/manuscript/chapter2.md

 file is located and transferred to the local machine, automatic installation will start.

-### There’s more
+### There's more

-There are other installation methods other than FTP, for example, we can also use NFS and HTTP.
+There are other installation methods other than `FTP`, for example, we can also use NFS and `HTTP`.
 The difference of these methods from FTP lies only in the configuration of the corresponding repository URL.
-For example, if we want to use HTTP server, we can make the following two changes in our configuration:
+For example, if we want to use `HTTP` server, we can make the following two changes in our configuration:

 1. In the kickstart file, change `url --url ftp://hadoop.admin/repo` to